cga-harvard/maps.github.io/README.md

 # maps
-repository for redirects for maps.cga.harvard.edu
+Repository for redirects for maps.cga.harvard.edu

 1. Create a file called `CNAME` with the contents
 ```